modelica/newsletter/submission-guidelines.md

 description: How to contribute to the [Modelica Association newsletter](./)
 ---
 ## Scope
+Everyone is welcome to contribute a post to the Modelica newsletter, however the editor holds the right to decline a contribution without reason.
 The scope of the newsletter include all topics covered by the [Modelica Association](https://www.modelica.org) (Modelica language, libraries, FMI, SSP), related tools and news in education (courses, books and related materials).
+If you have an item of interest that you would like to share with the Modelica community, for example:
+- A brief note on a Modelica related project.
+- Information about Modelica libraries, tools or services (technical details only, no marketing or advertising content).
+- Upcoming Modelica related events.
+...please consider submitting a brief write-up about it to the Modelica Newsletter.

+Submission guidelines are as follows (Exceptions are possible in justified cases):
+- **Relevance:** Of course, the material must be of interest to the general Modelica community.
+But in addition, part of being relevant is being timely.
+So articles should contain information that can impact the present and future options for readers and not simply contain historical information.
+- **Novelty:** This is a newsletter.
+As such, what is contained in it must be new.
+It is unacceptable for an article to repeat content from previous articles.
+If you feel that background information is required, provide it via a hyperlink to information stored elsewhere.
+For example, don't list the features of your tool and/or library with every article about it.
+Instead, include a hyperlink, e.g. "In addition to existing features, version X.Y.Z includes the following new features..."
+- **Tone:** Articles are expected to be of a mostly factual nature and avoid hyperbole and excessive marketing and advertising content.
+One post per product: Individual new features to a product should not be divided to another article.
+If the features require further description, then there shall be provided links to further information.
+- **Length:** approximately 3-4 paragraphs.
+Please try to squish only the most important information into no more than 200 words.
+Additional information should be linked to another page.
+- **Additional materials:** Additional materials (i.e. extensive product description, leaflet, additional images etc) could be uploaded as well to prevent dead links in the future.
+It is possible (and perfectly easy) to host the linked page within the newsletter repository, however it would not be listed among the posts (only linked from the article).
+Any additional pages (.md files) not meant for the newsletter mainpage shall include the `--hidden: true` mark in the header.
+- **Images:** One image no larger than 620x400 px is preferred, please upload the image alongside with your post - external images tend to break after while.
+It is the submitters responsibility to resize the image to meet these guidelines.
+- **Format:** clean kramdown (See below):
+  - No style attributes, html tags are to be avoided, when posible
+  - No spacing or layout directives

 ## Process
-[Everyone is welcome](http://eepurl.com/dpvIVP) to contribute a post to the Modelica newsletter, however the editor holds the right to decline a contribution without reason.
 The submission is done by creating a pull request to the dedicated newsletter repository.
 {% if site.contribution-open %}

 The submissions are currently open!
 The deadline for contributions to the current issue is **{{ site.contribution-deadline }}**.
 The newsletter would be published on **{{ site.current-newsletter-date }}**.